 We needed a topographical survey, tree survey, and a lot survey.

-On top of that, if we planned to break ground between the months of September and March we would also need a bird study due to the this area being a known habitat of the Golden Cheek Warbler.
+On top of that, if we planned to break ground between the months of September and March we would also need a bird study due to this area being a known habitat of the protected Golden Cheek Warbler.
 (Knowing that, we decided not to break ground between September and March, lol.)

 The problem we were running into is that we just couldn’t get any surveyors to either return our call (they weren’t interested in our one-off project) or they were quoting outrageous price and we weren’t able to get our project on their schedule for 2 to 3 months.